KaiPrince/AngelDocs/docs/guide/bungalow-values.md

 # Thoughts on development methodology

-By [Albert O'Connor](http://albertoconnor.ca/) and others at Bungalow.
+> A Slack thread with [Albert O'Connor](http://albertoconnor.ca/) and others at Bungalow.
+> Collected by Kai Prince.

 This is a mix of cultural and procedural thoughts, but it can live here.
 Individuals and interactions over processes and tools.